Home/Resources/Early Development/Buzzwords Explained: What is Gentle Parenting

 While it may feel like a shift from the way many parents were raised, gentle parenting benefits children in many ways:

-• When children trust their caregivers, they can focus their energy on developing and growing — rather than protecting themselves from harsh treatment.
-Harsh parenting techniques, like spanking, can be traumatic experiences that negatively impact development and can actually spur more challenging behaviors.
+• When children trust their caregivers, they can focus their energy on developing and growing.
+This is because they are not focused on protecting themselves from harsh treatment.
+Harsh parenting, like spanking, can be traumatic experience.
+Harsh parenting can negatively impact development and can actually spur more challenging behaviors.

-• When infants and toddlers are dysregulated, they often do not have the skills yet to calm themselves down.
-A gentle parenting approach allows parents to stand in the gap for children who are still developing emotional regulation skills.
-By helping their children navigate difficult situations in a positive way, that parent-child bond is consistently strengthened.
+• When infants and toddlers experience dysregulation, they often lack the skills to calm themselves down.
+Gentle parenting approach allows parents to stand in the gap for children still developing emotional regulation skills.
+By helping their children navigate difficult situations in a positive way, parents consistently strengthen the parent-child bond.

-• Even when parents fail at parenting gently — every adult loses their temper sometimes — gentle parenting helps children feel secure through the repair of that ruptured trust.
-Conscientious apology and repair not only strengthens that bond, but it also lets children know that everyone makes mistakes, and shows them a model for apologizing.
+• Every adult loses their temper sometimes.
+Gentle parenting helps children feel secure through the repair of that ruptured trust.
+Conscientious apology and repair not strengthens that bond.
+It also lets children know that everyone makes mistakes, and shows them a model for saying sorry.

-Gentle parenting is not about perfection, rather it’s about striving daily to raise children to function in the world while managing big emotions — and modeling the skills for them to do so.
+Gentle parenting is not about perfection.
+It is about striving daily to raise children to function in the world, while managing big emotions and modeling those skills.

 Gentle parenting is not letting your child be in charge.
 That's scary for a child.
 Gentle parenting is a way of building a relationship with your child that is joyful, has limits, and is loving — all three of these things can be true.
 You can be firm and kind.